Competitive Transaction Admission in PCNs: Online Knapsack with Positive and Negative Items: Randomized Lower Bound

-In a phase of duration $z$, the last batch of items (those of size $2^{q-z}$) constitutes more than half of the items in that phase, and \OPT can focus solely on collecting these items.
+\subparagraph*{Estimating the expected gain of an online algorithm} In a phase of duration $z$, the last batch of items (those of size $2^{q-z}$) constitutes more than half of the items in that phase, and \OPT can focus solely on collecting these items.
 An online algorithm does not know the phase duration, and it cannot simulate such a strategy.

 For an input $\sigma$ chosen according to the above random process, we use~$\sigma^t$ to denote the $t$-th phase of $\sigma$.

 \begin{lemma} Fix $t \in \{1, \dots, 2n\}$.
 For every starting state and every deterministic strategy \DET for serving the phase $\sigma^t$, it holds that $\E[\DET(\sigma^t)] \leq B \cdot 2^{-q+1}$. \end{lemma}